Choosing the Right Printing Process & Material Based on Your Needs

 Uncoated stock is also smooth but doesn’t have a gloss coat barrier.
 As a result, ink soaks into the paper, resulting in slightly duller colors than the original art.
 One advantage of using uncoated stock is that the cracking mentioned earlier doesn’t occur — deep ink saturation can work well here.
 Uncoated stock is a good candidate for all of the techniques a printer can apply.

 Textured Stock provides a “feel” to the paper — think linen, tweed, cotton, and felt.
 Artists select a texture to add richness to their print.
 One mild drawback to textured stock is that ink does not apply evenly because of the texture, resulting in some loss of detail.
-Otherwise, textured stock works with 4 color and spot color, foil stamping, and is an excellent candidate for embossing/debossing.
+Otherwise, textured stock works with 4 colors and spot colors, foil stamping, and is an excellent candidate for embossing/debossing.

 Visually Textured Stock works well to give an impression of texture without the limitations of physical textured paper.
 The material used in visually textured stocks is typically uncoated and has fine grains or small fibers embedded into it.
 Because it doesn’t have a physical texture to compete against, inks perform normally.
 Visually textured stocks accept 4 color and spot colors, foil stamping, and embossing/debossing.